 Maestro Johannes Fritzsch recently held the position of Chief Conductor of the Grazer Oper and Grazer Philharmonisches Orchester, Austria.
-From 2008-2014, he was Chief Conductor of the Queensland Symphony Orchestra; as Conductor Laureate, he continues his relationship with the QSO.
+From 2008-2014, he was Chief Conductor of the Queensland Symphony Orchestra and as Conductor Laureate, he continues his relationship with the QSO.
 In 2017, he was appointed inaugural Principal Guest Conductor of the Tasmanian Symphony Orchestra.

 Johannes Fritzsch was born in Meissen, Germany, in 1960.
-He received his first musical tuition in piano and organ from his father, a Cantor and Organist.
+He received his first musical tuition in piano and organ from his father, a cantor and organist.
 He also studied violin and trumpet.
 His higher education was received at the Carl Maria von Weber Music Academy in Dresden, majoring in conducting and piano.

-Mo.
-Fritzsch has performed with many orchestras, both within Germany and internationally.
+Maestro Fritzsch has performed with many orchestras, both within Germany and internationally.